Chronic Kidney Disease And Uremia In Dogs And Cats

 Ron Hines DVM PhD

 Every group of animals has its weakest link.
 For humans, it might be our heart.
 But for dogs and cats, it is often their kidneys that wear out first.
-Veterinarians can not tell you why that is.
-Although our pets suffer from specific diseases that weaken their kidneys, most often it appear that kidneys fail just due to the passage of time.
+Veterinarians cannot tell you why that is.
+Although our pets suffer from specific diseases that weaken their kidneys, most often it appears that kidneys fail just due to the passage of time.
 Year by year, a number of the small filtering units (glomeruli), that form your pet’s kidneys turn off.
 With each loss of a glomerulus, your pet’s kidneys loose just a little bit of their ability to cleanse blood of the toxic waste products of metabolism.
 In addition to their blood-cleansing action, these filters regulate the amount of water and mineral salts (electrolytes) present in your pet’s body fluids.